OIgnat/umeetestnet/README.md

-# umeetestnet
+# Autodelegate script for Umee

-Scripts for Umee testnet
+**1. Edit autodelegate.sh file** by replacing values containing capitals to your own values.
+Current chain is 'umee-betanet-v5'